-This systematic review followed a standard protocol consistent with USPSTF procedures.
-The scope and Key Questions for this report were developed by EPC investigators in collaboration with the USPSTF and AHRQ, and informed by evidence gaps identified from the prior review.
-In addition, three contextual questions were requested by the USPSTF.
-Contextual questions address topics important to the USPSTF recommendations, but are reviewed by summarizing evidence from key informative studies rather than by using systematic review methodology.
-Key Questions and contextual questions are listed below.
+This systematic review followed a standard protocol consistent with USPSTF procedures.42 The scope and Key Questions for this report were developed by Evidence-based Practice Center investigators in collaboration with the USPSTF and the Agency for Healthcare Research and Quality, and informed by evidence gaps identified from the prior review.43 In addition, three Contextual Questions were requested by the USPSTF.
+Contextual Questions address topics important to the USPSTF recommendations, but are reviewed by summarizing evidence from key informative studies rather than by using systematic review methodology.
+Key Questions and Contextual Questions are listed below.
 Investigators created an analytic framework incorporating the Key Questions and outlining the patient populations, interventions, outcomes, and potential adverse effects (Figure 1).
 A research plan was externally reviewed and modified prior to finalization.